d2l-ai/d2l-en/chapter_deep-learning-basics/linear-regression.md

 ### A Detour to Biology

 Neural networks quite clearly derive their name from Neuroscience.
 To understand a bit better how many network architectures were invented, it is worth while considering the basic structure of a neuron.
 For the purpose of the analogy it is sufficient to consider the *dendrites* (input terminals), the *nucleus* (CPU), the *axon* (output wire), and the *axon terminals* (output terminals) which connect to other neurons via *synapses*.

 ![The real neuron](../img/Neuron.svg)

 Information $x_i$ arriving from other neurons (or environmental sensors such as the retina) is received in the dendrites.
 In particular, that information is weighted by *synaptic weights* $w_i$ which determine how to respond to the inputs (e.g. activation or inhibition via $x_i w_i$).
 All this is aggregated in the nucleus $y = \sum_i x_i w_i + b$, and this information is then sent for further processing in the axon $y$, typically after some nonlinear processing via $\sigma(y)$.
 From there it either reaches its destination (e.g. a muscle) or is fed into another neuron via its dendrites.

 Brain *structures* can be quite varied.
 Some look rather arbitrary whereas others have a very regular structure.
 E.g. the visual system of many insects is quite regular.
 The analysis of such structures has often inspired neuroscientists to propose new architectures, and in some cases, this has been successful.
 Note, though, that it would be a fallacy to require a direct correspondence - just like airplanes are *inspired* by birds, they have many distinctions.
-An equal source of inspiration have been mathematics and compute science.
+Equal sources of inspiration were mathematics and computer science.

 ### Vectorzation for Speed